 How to Choose the Right Pair of Trekking Poles:

-If you’re just starting out, you could consider buying an inexpensive pair or borrowing a pair of poles from a hiking friend.
-Go on a few hikes with them to learn how to use them and see how you like them.
-Or even better, come on an AGC hiking trip to test them out and learn tips and tricks from a community of trekking pole experts!
+Or, even better, come on an AGC hiking trip to test them out and learn tips and tricks from a community of trekking pole experts!
 This would also allow you to see what other hikers have chosen for their poles and help you make a more informed decision regarding the “perfect” pair of poles for you.

-Weight
+1. Weight

-There are several factors that influence the weight of your poles including the following:
+There are several factors that influence the weight of your poles, including the following:

 -